gapotchenko/gnu-tk/README.md

 Internally, `gnu-tk` automatically finds and selects an appropriate GNU toolkit installed in the system, and then executes a specified command using it.

-To list all toolkits installed in the system, you can use `gnu-tk list` command:
+To list all available toolkits, you can use `gnu-tk list` command:

 ```
 Available GNU Toolkits